IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ## 34.2 IUA Actor Options
 Resource Server and Authorization Server actors SHALL support at least one of the following three options: the JSON Web Token option, the SAML Token option or the Token Introspection Option.
+The Authorization Client is not and does not need to be aware of the token processing options.

 The **Authorization Server Metadata option** enables automated configuration of Resource Servers and Authorization Clients by enabling them to pull configuration metadata directly from the Authorization Server.